delvelabs/hammertime/docs/getting_started.md

 ## Getting started

-To send a large number of requests in parallel and retrieve them as soon as they are done:
+To send a large number of requests in parallel and get each response as soon as the request is done:

 ```python
 from hammertime import HammerTime